Home

 Kim Van Deventer

-This 2-part series provides a complete rundown of calf strain, including what symptoms you shouldn’t ignore, how to grade a calf injury, and a step-by-step guide on how to treat it.
+This article provides a complete rundown of calf strain, including what symptoms you shouldn't ignore, the best treatments, and expected healing times.

 What is a calf strain?